lidangzzz/R55-is-NOT-43/README.md

 Still the probablity of finding valid graph that prove R(5,5) ≠ 43 is extremely small, but from the perspective of volunteer-computing, it's much easier than the traversal of all graph networks.

+## 4. Where is the source code?
+Is it harmful?

+The source code is here: [https://github.com/lidangzzz/R55-is-NOT-43/blob/main/lets-find-ramsey-5-5-now.js](https://github.com/lidangzzz/R55-is-NOT-43/blob/main/lets-find-ramsey-5-5-now.js).
+No malicious or bitcoin mining scripts are included.